7 Really Smart Ways to Save Money on Suboxone

 Needless to say, this is a high price to pay each month and undoubtedly creates a financial strain in most people’s lives.
 But the good news is that there are ways to lower the overall cost of Suboxone – and we’ve got seven tips to help you do just that:

 - Pharmaceutical Manufacturer’s Copay Cards: Patients can get discounts on out-of-pocket brand-name product costs, such as Bunavil and Zubsolv.
-The copay cards can be printed from the manufacturer’s websites, and once presented to the pharmacist, can be used to cover all or part of the insurance copay or to save money for those paying cash.
+The copay cards can be printed from the manufacturer’s websites and, once presented to the pharmacist, can be used to cover all or part of the insurance copay or to save money for those paying cash.
 See websites for details and restrictions.

 - Pharmaceutical Manufacturer’s FREE Meds Program: The manufacturers of Suboxone products (Suboxone Film and Zubsolv) have launched patient assistance programs (PAP) to help low-income patients afford their medication.
 Believe it or not, many patients qualify to receive free medication for up to a year.
 Check the company website for rules and restrictions.

-- Marketing and Academic Research Opportunities: Occasionally, research firms want to survey patients in Suboxone treatment in return for compensation.
+- Marketing and Academic Research Opportunities: Occasionally, research firms want to survey patients in Suboxone addiction treatment in return for compensation.
 Payment ranges from $25-$100 (depending on the length of the survey) and participant information is typically kept anonymous.
 Websites like NAABT.org post listings of opportunities once they become available and are verified as legitimate.
 Definitely worth checking out!

 - Third-Party Prescription Discount Cards: There are a number of discount cards available from sources like AAA, large pharmacy chains and discount prescription websites.
 Each card has its own conditions, terms and discount rates.